clarenceh/problems-vs-algorithms/explanation_3.md

 Firstly, Heap Sort use in-place value comparison and swapping.
 Heap Sort is of constant space complexity.

 Afterwards, the construction of 2 values take a portion of the space of the input array size.
-Afterwards, the construction of the 2 values was done by a single traversal of the array.
-Which also take constant space complexity.
+Afterwards, the construction of the 2 values was done by a single traversal of the array, which grows linearly as the size of input.

-As a result, the space complexity is of O(1).
+As a result, the space complexity is of O(n).